onyeka-hub/devops-tools-training/README.md

 ### Steps
 1. Set up IAM permissions to give the ExternalDNS pod permissions to create, update, and delete Route 53 records in your AWS account.

-From the aws console crerate an IAM policy with the policy below and name it 'externaldns':
+From the aws console create an IAM policy with the policy below and name it 'externaldns':
 ```
 {
   "Version": "2012-10-17",